-mrem/year = millimrems per year (a measure of radiation absorbed by the body)

-Unregulated Contaminants are those for which there are no established drinking water standards.
+ppm = parts per million, or milligrams per liter (mg/l) ppb = parts per billion, or micrograms per liter (μg/l) pCi/l = picocuries per liter (a measure of radioactivity) Unregulated Contaminants are those for which there are no established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist regulatory agencies in determining their occurrence in drinking water and whether future regulation is warranted.